miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-1-canvas-app.md

 12. **Close** the app studio by closing the browser tab.

-### Exercise 6: Explore Other ways to build Canvas applications.
+### Exercise 6: Explore other ways to build canvas applications
 In this exercise, create a canvas app from an image mockup.

 #### Task 1: Create an app from an image